Stake Account Structure

 There is also a limit on how much total stake can become delegated or deactivated in a single epoch, to prevent large sudden changes in stake across the network as a whole.
 Since warmup and cooldown are dependent on the behavior of other network participants, their exact duration is difficult to predict.
 Details on the warmup and cooldown timing can be found here.

 Stake accounts can have a lockup which prevents the tokens they hold from being withdrawn before a particular date or epoch has been reached.
-While locked up, the stake account can still be delegated, un-delegated, or split, and its stake and withdraw authorities can be changed as normal.
-Only withdrawal into a wallet address is not allowed.
+While locked up, the stake account can still be delegated, un-delegated, or split, and its stake authority can be changed as normal.
+Only withdrawal into another wallet or updating the withdraw authority is not allowed.

 A lockup can only be added when a stake account is first created, but it can be modified later, by the lockup authority or custodian, the address of which is also set when the account is created.